Zippers and Twisters: Planes of Satellite Galaxies Emerge from Whirling and Shocking Gas Streams in the Cosmic Web: Census of co-rotating Planes

-The actual parameters around all Milky Way analogs in our main sample are displayed as green stars.
-System 11 is marked as a red star for reference.
-Irrespective of the shape parameter and co-rotation parameter considered, it is striking that the real 12-system distribution shows a marked linear correlation between planarity and co-rotation visibly at odds with the null joint distributions.
+In Fig.~\ref{fig:2dhist_composite}, it is striking that the real 12-system distribution shows a marked linear correlation between planarity and co-rotation, irrespective of the shape parameter and co-rotation parameter considered.
+This is also at odds with the null joint distributions.

 One can clearly see a trend of increased level of co-rotation with increased planarity on every panel of Figure~\ref{fig:2dhist_composite}, particularly tight when restricting the analysis to on-plane satellites, as is often the case in observations.
 It is also striking that, among these distributions, even the most ``extreme" planes of satellites, and the most similar to observations (ex: Systems 9, 10,7,12), appear as the expected tip of a continuous trend in the shape/co-rotation space rather than standalone anomalies that would require a distinct formation model.